marciodesouzateixeira/Oracle/Forms and Reports/SalesPower.md

 Here I will share with you a personal project that I created to demonstrate my skills in Oracle Forms and Reports.
 The project consists of a reduced version of a sales system that I will call SalesPower here.
-At SalesPoer it is possible:
+At SalesPower it is possible:
 - log in
 - register users
 - register customers